iron-io/iron_worker_ruby_ng/README.md

 puts code.hash_string
 ```

 Will return code package hash string.
-If you want prevent uploading unchanged code packages, you can use it to check if any changes were made.
-As it's verty efficient, it shouldn't cause any performace impact.
+If you want to prevent uploading unchanged code packages, you can use it to check if any changes were made.
+As it's very efficient, it shouldn't cause any performance impact.

 ### merge_file(path, dest = '')